cs-ed/edtech-plan-Isasea/README.md

 ### Software Specifications

 >Online software used in the classroom will be Scratch as well as Hour of Code.
->>>**Scratch
->>>Will be used in order to help students use different sprites and have an opportunity to experience block code before there is any exposure of any type of code.
+Scratch will be used in order to help students use different sprites and have an opportunity to experience block code before there is any exposure of any type of code.
+Students can use any computer and still have access to their work without needing a special software installed on their computers.
+These two websites are easy to access and are free to use.
->>>Students will have challenges each week that they need to complete in order to show mastery in Scratch. **
->>> **

 ### Hardware Specifications